 Trinh Le is one of five children from a Vietnamese refugee family and grew up in a low-income, immigrant, single-parent household.
 She holds a dual bachelor’s degree in Sociology and Asian American Studies from UCLA.
 She has organized in many diverse communities in Los Angeles, the Bay Area, and the Mississippi Gulf Coast before coming back to San Diego.
 She has worked for the Little Saigon Foundation, Pacific Arts Movement, ACLU, and the Center on Policy Initiatives before joining Mid-City CAN as the new Organizing Director.

 Trinh has been on the board of the National Asian Pacific American Women’s Forum (NAPAWF) San Diego chapter, Mid-City CAN in City Heights, and the San Diego Leadership Alliance.
+She is currently on the board of Asian Solidarity Collective and Viet Vote.
 She received “Most Valuable Organizer of the Year,” award in 2013 by the New Organizing Institute, a commendation by the City of San Diego Human Relations Commission in 2015, and was one of the eight recognized “Present Day San Diego Women Civil Rights Leaders” by Rise San Diego in 2017.
 She recently earned her Master’s in Nonprofit Leadership and Management from the University of San Diego.
 When she has free time, she is either spending it with her family and friends, at the dog beach, tending to her succulent garden, doing yoga, or catching Pokemon